the-technat/cilium-testing/README.md

   - For kind this is as easy as `docker run -d --rm --network kind nginx` (grab the IP of the container)
   - For EKS: spin up another EC2 instance in the private subnets and install nginx
-    Note: spinning one up in the public net doesn't make a lot of sense since when trying the public IP EKS is using the NAT gateway, so you would only see the IP of your NAT gateway
+    Note: spinning one up in the public net doesn't make a lot of sense since when trying the public IP EKS is using the NAT gateway, so
 2. Deploy the `workload/egress-app.yaml` after you changed the URL in the YAML to your service
 3. Label one of your nodes with `technat.dev/egress-node=true`
 4. Check the access logs and analyze the IPs seen